asa-nerd/IRMA/03 IRMA Analysis/Readme.md

 Advanced version (v0.9) of the IRMA system's data analysis application.
 Replaces the first version of the IRMA system's data analysis application (v0.8) that was developed in Processing.

+After the GAPPP project ended, IRMA was further developed to what became the [MEDIS](https://github.com/asa-nerd/MEDISanalysis) apparatus.

+### Dependecies:

 Version 0.9 developed in IntelliJ, compiles with Liberica JDK 17.0.4 V2 : https://bell-sw.com/libericajdk/

-### Dependecies:

 JavaFX (which is part of the JDK if Liberica is used): https://openjfx.io